Bakkar1/Mbark_For_Build_Software/README.md

     - `constructionSiteId`: The ID of the construction site.
     - `employeeId`: The ID of the employee to remove.

+### Future Enhancements
+- **Here are some features and improvements that can be added in the future:**

+    - Integration Testing: Add integration tests to ensure the different parts of the application work together as expected.
+    - Secret Management: Use secrets instead of appsettings.json for sensitive data.
+Consider using Azure Key Vault for managing secrets securely.
+    - Azure Active Directory Integration: Integrate with Azure AD for better identity management and secure access.
+    - ASP.NET Core Identity Roles: Use the built-in ASP.NET Core Identity roles for managing employee roles more effectively.

 ### Blazor Frontend

 The Blazor frontend provides a user interface for managing employees and construction sites.
 The frontend can be accessed at `https://localhost:44382/`.